archivematica/psp/docs/membership.md

   future intentions for working with and developing code for Archivematica.
 * A signed copy of the Membership Form (currently in development.)
 * Invoicing information (contact name and email.)

+The current Members and Artefactual will review all applications to ensure that the applying organization will benefit from membership in the Product Support Program.

+If you have questions about the Product Support Program, please email info@artefactual.com at any time.